-- Continue providing emergency rental assistance to existing San Bernardino residents impacted by job or other financial losses due to COVID. - Seek additional funding that may become available and, if funding becomes available, allocate rental assistance to residents most in need of housing support.
+- 4.4a.
+Provide emergency rental assistance to existing San Bernardino residents impacted by job or other financial losses due to COVID. - 4.4b.
+Seek additional funding that may become available and, if funding becomes available, allocate rental assistance to residents most in need of housing support.